0xayf/homelab-idp/bootstrap/ansible/README.md

 This installs k3s and **automatically merges the kubeconfig to your local machine** (renaming the context to `homelab`).

-It also disables the following components (for use with Cilium):
+It also disables the following components (since we either want to use different tools, and/or manage them via ArgoCD):
 - flannel (CNI)
 - traefik (ingress)
 - servicelb (load balancer)